xcart/xcart-docs/_pages/kb_en/modules/product_feeds/product_feeds_module_installation.md

 ---

-The module Product Feeds can be obtained via X-Cart’s Marketplace.
-It is a commercial module, so you must purchase a license to be able to use it.
+The addon Product Feeds can be obtained via X-Cart’s Marketplace.
+It is a commercial addon, so you must purchase a license to be able to use it.

-To install and enable the module on your system, follow the general module installation instructions.
-See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+To install and enable the addon on your system, follow the general addon installation instructions.
+See {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed open the module _Settings_ page to configure it:
+When installed open the addon settings page to configure it:
 ![setiings-1.png]({{site.baseurl}}/attachments/ref_UEb13T0k/setiings-1.png)

 You'll see a screen of the kind: